Wild Patterns Reloaded: A Survey of Machine Learning Security against Training Data Poisoning: Introduction

 Within this survey paper, we provide a comprehensive framework for threat modeling of poisoning attacks and categorization of defenses.
 We identify the main practical scenarios that enable staging such attacks on ML models, and use our framework to properly categorize attacks and defenses.
 We then review their historical development, also highlighting the main current limitations and the corresponding future challenges.
 We do believe that our work can serve as a guideline to better understand how and when these attacks can be staged, and how we can defend effectively against them, while also giving a perspective on the future development of trustworthy ML models limiting the impact of malicious users.
-With respect to existing surveys in the literature of ML security, which either consider a high-level overview of the whole spectrum of attacks on ML~\cite{biggio2018wild,chakraborty2018adversarial}, or are specific to an application domain ~\cite{xiao2019characterizing,sun2018adversarial}, our work focuses solely on poisoning attacks and defenses, providing a greater level of detail and a more specific taxonomy.
-Other survey papers on poisoning attacks do only consider backdoor attacks~\cite{yansong_backdoor_survey_2020,backdoor_survey_2018,kaviani2021defense}, except for the work by \citet{goldblum2020data}.
-Compared to the latter, our survey categorizes attacks and defenses based on a more systematic threat modeling, introduces a unified optimization framework for poisoning attacks, matches the defenses with the corresponding attacks they prevent, and discusses the historical timeline of poisoning attacks since the early developments in cybersecurity applications of ML, dating back to more than 15 years ago.
+With respect to existing surveys in the literature on ML security, which either consider a high-level overview of the whole spectrum of attacks on ML~\cite{biggio2018wild,chakraborty2018adversarial}, or are specific to an application domain ~\cite{xiao2019characterizing,sun2018adversarial}, our work focuses solely on poisoning attacks and defenses, providing a greater level of detail and a more specific taxonomy.
+Other survey papers on poisoning attacks do only consider backdoor attacks~\cite{yansong_backdoor_survey_2020,backdoor_survey_2018,kaviani2021defense}, except for the work by \citet{goldblum2020data} and \citet{Tian2022ACS}.
+Our survey is complementary to recent work in~\cite{goldblum2020data,Tian2022ACS}; in particular, while in~\cite{goldblum2020data,Tian2022ACS} the authors give an overview of poisoning attacks and countermeasures in centralized and federated learning settings, our survey: (i) categorizes poisoning attacks and defenses in the centralized learning setting, based on a more systematic threat modeling; (ii) introduces a unified optimization framework for poisoning attacks, matches the defenses with the corresponding attacks they prevent, and (iii) discusses the historical timeline of poisoning attacks since the early developments in cybersecurity applications of ML, dating back to more than 15 years ago.